1834902551/cse214/Class_Test_1+Coding_Test_1/readme.md

 # Class Test 1

  ### 1. Write a C program that declare an integer array length of one hundred(100)(do not initialize the array).
-Scan values from user into an array until user input is 0(zero).Print entire array each element separated by comma.
+Scan values from user into an array until user input is 0(zero).Print entire array each element separated by Space.
 Check OverFlow.
 Use Function and Don't user pointer.

 # Coding Test 1